-- monitoring levels of engagement and celebrating!
+- c) Engagement monitoring (and praising) levels of engagement and our response to issues - It has never been more important that all Y12 students engage with remote learning. - Every week, teachers record every student's engagement with remote learning

-- It has never been more important that all Y12 students engage with remote learning. - Every week, teachers record every student's engagement with remote learning - Work already completed and continuing engagement will contribute to teacher assessed grades awarded and the influence these grades will have on sixth form options and university places. - Mrs Hurley has a key role in continuing to have the overview of student engagement.
-In the first instance, it will be up to individual teachers to contact students where they are not participating.
-If a lack of engagement continues then Parents will be contacted. - These are supportive measures where we aim to help remove any barriers to learning BUT expect a degree of 'chivvying' in some cases. - High levels of engagement and good work recognised with the award of Home Learning Stars hat Remote Learning Looks Like McAuley Home Learning Stars
+- Work already completed and continuing engagement will contribute to teacher assessed grades awarded and the influence these grades will have on sixth form options and university places. - Mrs Hurley has a key role in continuing to have the overview of student engagement but, in the first instance, it will be up to individual teachers to contact students where they are not participating.
+Parents will be contacted if there continues to be a lack of engagement.
+These are supportive measures where we aim to help remove any barriers to learning BUT expect a degree of 'chivvying' in some cases. - High levels of engagement and good work recognised with the award of Home Learning Stars